POLICIES, PROCEDURES, & GUIDELINES

 E. Fees and Payment

-- Membership Fee: Due each semester.
+- Membership Fee: Payable each semester.
 Must be paid in full to register for classes.

-- Class Fees: Due after registration closes.
+- Class Supply Fees: Due after registration closes.
 Full payment due by orientation.

-- Class Changes: (after registration closes): Must pay new class fee.
+- Schedule Changes: (after registration closes): Must pay new class fee.
 No refunds for original class fee.
 Deadline to make changes is end of first class day.

-- Membership and class related fees are non-refundable.
+- Membership and class supply fees are non-refundable.

 - Field trips, special activities, yearbook, school photos, etc are optional.
 Payment information and reimbursement policy is set by coordinator of each event.